-Folorunso does not give up, though.
+Folorunso did not give up, though.

 Today, her block produces 250,000 barrels of oil a day.
-And Folorunso Alakija has a personal fortune of 1 billion dollars.
+And Folorunso Alakija’s has a personal fortune of 1 billion dollars.

 You may also like: These Elon Musk Companies Are Propelling You Into the Future

 5. Sheryl Sandberg.
-United States.
+The United States.
 1.7 billion

 Sheryl was raised in Miami Beach in a somewhat unusual household.
-Her parents helped Soviet Jews immigrate to the United States so often the new comers stayed at the Sandbergs’ home.
+Her parents helped Soviet Jews immigrate to the United States.
+So, often, the newcomers stayed at the Sandbergs’ home.

 Sheryl Sanders turns companies into advertising giants

-Then Sheryl decided to head to prosperous Silicon Valley, at the other side of the country, in California, for Google was wooing her.
+Then, Sheryl decided to head to prosperous Silicon Valley, in California, for Google was wooing her.

 4. Oprah Winfrey.
-United States.
+The United States.
 2.6 billion

-So Oprah was raised by her grandmother, a woman who lived in poverty, in a farm.
+So Oprah was raised by her grandmother, who lived in poverty on a farm.
 The television star has said they were so poor that she sometimes wore potato sacks as dresses.

 Oprah discovers her love for public speaking

-But she has said that journalism wasn’t for her.
-She was expected to be objective, but instead she had emotional reactions to the news.
+But she has said that journalism was not for her.
+She was expected to be objective, but instead, she had emotional reactions to the news.

-Television and the spot light
+Television and the spotlight

 The perfect fit came in 1978 when she started co-hosting the talk show “People are talking.”
-In a talk show her empathy was no longer a problem, it actually allowed her to connect with the audience.
-The ratings of the show went up.
-And she moved to Chicago to host another talk show called “AM Chicago.”
+In a talk show, her empathy was no longer a problem; it actually worked in her favor by allowing her to connect to the audience.

 In 2011, Oprah was making $300 million a year.
 Among the thousands of people she interviewed for the show were five U.S. presidents, five first ladies, and fifteen royals, including Queen Rania of Jordan.